 So where should I work?
 Well, lucky for you, there are so many great places to teach English abroad!
 Generally speaking, jobs in East Asia are the most common and the best-paying so that’s probably your best bet.
 Countries like Vietnam, Thailand and Indonesia are a good place to start.

 The qualifications required to teach English abroad differ all over the place but you will usually need to be a native English speaker, hold a Bachelor’s degree (it doesn’t matter what field it’s in) and have a TEFL/TESOL certificate.
 TEFL stands for “Teaching English as a Foreign Language” and there are many places you can get this qualification from, both on and offline.
-Just google “TEFL” and lots of different online courses will appear – they will typically take you around 6 weeks to complete!
+Just google “TEFL” and lots of different online TEFL courses will appear which will typically take you around 6 weeks to complete!